 3. Happy Halloween wallpaper for a Day of the Dead party

 Not all All Hallows' Eve wallpapers have to scare the living daylights out of you!
 Some of us want something that is a bit scary but not nightmare-inducing for children (and some creeped-out adults).
-That’s what makes this fun Tattoo – Skull Hearts and Flowers wallpaper ideal.
+That’s what makes this fun 'Day of the Dead' wallpaper ideal.

-As well as splashing some colour onto the wall, this fantastic skull wallpaper is perfect if you want a Day of the Dead themed party this Halloween.
-Have fun choosing an array of skull decorations such as skull lanterns.
+As well as splashing some colour onto the wall, this fantastic wallpaper is perfect if you want a Day of the Dead-themed party this Halloween.
+Have fun choosing an array of skull decorations, such as skull lanterns.
 Why not create a colourful family shrine-come-buffet table to feed and wow your guests at the same time?

 Spooky fact: Sugar skulls are used during The Day of the Dead festival.
 They come in all shapes and sizes and are often made from sugar and decorated with sugar icing.
 Yum! (www.cbc.ca/kidscbc2/)

 4. How can I decorate my room for Halloween?
-With a spoooooooky mural
+With a spooky mural

 Mural in photo: Spooky Ghost wall mural from our Extended Range

-As mentioned earlier, it’s so much easier and impactful to install a Halloween wallpaper at this spooky time of year.
+As mentioned earlier, installing a Halloween wallpaper at this spooky time of year is much easier and impactful.
 For this frightening ghost wallpaper and all our murals, we recommend choosing our peel and stick wallpaper.
-This means that you can install the wallpaper onto a well-prepared wall and when the scary season is over, remove it without causing any damage to the wall!
+This means that you can install the wallpaper onto a well-prepared wall, and when the scary season is over, remove it without causing any damage to the wall!
 Simples.

-Spooky fact: It is said that ghosts can form straight after the person has died or even centuries later. (wiki.kidzsearch.com)
+Spooky fact: It is said that ghosts can form immediately after the person dies or even centuries later. (wiki.kidzsearch.com)

 5. Spooky gothic wallpaper to be enjoyed all year round